I’m sure you’ve heard the parable about the man who built his house on the sand vs. the man who built his house on the rocks.

 To build a rock-solid business foundation, you have to decide on your focus.

-How to Narrow Your Focus and Build a Strong Foundation
+Narrow Your Focus to Build a Solid Business Foundation

 Get curious.
 Here are some questions you can ask yourself to determine your focus and help you with your business foundation: